BartMassey/bitwise/README.markdown

 http://creativecommons.org/licenses/by/3.0/us/

 This Inform 7 extension provides phrases for bitwise arithmetic/logical operators.
-It is currently in alpha, but seems to work OK.
+After some user testing, it seems to work OK.
 There are a couple of large examples in the documentation.